Color Formatting in Financial Models

 - The flow is maintained for assumption, calculations & summary.

 Shading Color Formatting

-- Shading color formatting means to apply a similar texture to each heading, or each sub-heading, or each featured line item.
+- Shading color formatting means to apply a similar texture to each heading, or each subheading, or each featured line item.
 Choose one color format for each of these & make sure you maintain the same format for each working sheet within the file.

-- Sub-heading means the reference cell for the columns, i.e. particulars, years, etc. The subheading should ideally be light grey with the black font for the cell.
+- Sub-heading means the reference cell for the columns, i.e. particulars, years, etc. The subheading should ideally be light gray with the black font for the cell.
 One may prefer a light blue color with black font.

 - The featured line item means the important area or important line item in the file.
-It can be a total of assets or total of liabilities or profits or final answer, etc. One may keep any color with bold font.
+It can be a total of assets or total of liabilities or profits or final answer, etc. One may keep any color with a bold font.